New York University — Psychology, B.A.

 PSYCH-UA 300 — Special Topics (varies)

 TRAP: PSYCH-UA 2 (Teaching in Psychology) is 2 credits, not 4 like the others.
-Pairing it with another 2-credit course or combining with a 4-credit elective may be required to satisfy the 8-credit advanced-elective requirement.
+Pair it with another 2-credit course or combine with a 4-credit elective to satisfy the 8-credit advanced-elective requirement.
 Admission by application only.

 Credit Summary